reshmabidikar/slate/source/index.html.md

 ```

 Kill Bill has been designed from the ground up to run multiple logical instances on the same set of servers and database.
-This allows for instance to cleanly separate different customer data sets.
+This allows different customer data sets to be cleanly separated.
 Another common use case is to configure both a production tenant and a test tenant, the later being used for test requests during deployment and for sanity after deployment.

-Each api call requires to identify the tenant being used, through the use of 2 http headers:
+Each API call requires the tenant being used to be identified, through the use of 2 HTTP headers:

-* **`X-Killbill-ApiKey`**: The api key associated with the tenant.
-This info is stored in clear in the database.
+* **`X-Killbill-ApiKey`**: The API key associated with the tenant.
+This value is stored in clear in the database.
-* **`X-Killbill-ApiSecret`**: The api secret associated with the tenant.
-This info is hashed and stored along with the `salt` in the database
+* **`X-Killbill-ApiSecret`**: The API secret associated with the tenant.
+This value is hashed and stored along with the `salt` in the database

 <aside class="notice">Note: You can control the number of hash iterations through the system property `org.killbill.security.shiroNbHashIterations` whose default value is set to `200000`.
 If your security requirements are met through other means, you can set this value to `1` to avoid wasting CPU cycles and greatly improve latency.
 Changing the value on an existing system requires re-hashing the keys.</aside>

 ## Resource IDs and External Keys

-When creating a new resource, there are 2 IDS associated with it: Kill Bill will allocate a unique ID, and the user of the api will also be able to associate its own unique key, also called `external key`.
+When a new resource is created, there are 2 IDS associated with it: Kill Bill will allocate a unique ID, and the user of the API will also be able to associate its own unique key, called the `external key`.
 The external key is used for 2 scenarios:

-* **ID Mapping**: Typically one can pass an external key to create a mapping between the ID generated by Kill Bill and a known key for this resource
+* **ID Mapping**: Typically an external key can be passed to create a mapping between the ID generated by Kill Bill and a known key for this resource
-* **Idempotency**: Kill Bill ensures that such external key is unique, and so in the eventuality of an api call that times out, one can safely retry with the same external key and the second request would only succeed if the first one did not complete.
-This ensures idempotency of the call.
-Such external key must be unique per tenant and across all resources.
+* **Idempotency**: Kill Bill ensures that each external key is unique, so if an API call times out, it can be safely retried with the same external key.
+The second request would only succeed if the first one did not complete.
+This ensures idempotency of the call, since the external key is unique per tenant and across all resources.

 ## Pagination

-Besides the traditional CRUD apis associated with each resource, we also offer pagination apis to allow listing per-tenant resources -- e.g all `Account` in a given tenant.
-Such apis will allow to pass an `offset` and a `limit`, provided as query parameters, to allow the listing of all resources of a given type, on a page by page basis.
+Besides the traditional CRUD apis associated with each resource, we also offer pagination APIs to allow the listing of per-tenant resources, such as all `Account`s for a given tenant.
+These APIs include an `offset` and a `limit`, provided as query parameters, to allow the listing of all resources of a given type, on a page by page basis.
 In addition to the json list, each response will also include the following http headers:

 * **`X-Killbill-Pagination-CurrentOffset`** : The offest of the first record in the returned list